Fort Worth, incorporated in 1873, adopted a council-manager form of government when it received its charter from the Texas Legislature in 1924.

-In the Fort Worth council-city management form of government, council members represent the people in their geographic districts.
-Six members constitute a quorum.
-Council appoints a professional city manager to administer and coordinate municipal operations and programs.
-City Council members also appoint the city secretary, city attorney, city auditor, municipal court judges and citizens who serve on city boards and commissions.
+In council-manager systems – the most popular form of government in the United States today – a city council appoints a city manager to administer and coordinate municipal operations and programs.
+In Fort Worth, council also appoints the city secretary, city attorney, city auditor, municipal court judges and residents who serve on city boards and commissions.

 Find your district